DomizianoAtticciati/DomizianoAtticciati/README.md

 ## About Me

 Hello!
-I'm Domiziano, a Unity Developer!
-I've developed mobile,desktop, and VR apps mainly using Unity!
+I'm Domiziano, a .NET and Unity Developer!
-I'm 26 and I live in Siena, Italy!
+I'm 27 and I live in Siena, Italy!

-Here there are some of my projects, I hope you'll like them!
+I've made mobile,desktop, and VR apps, here there are some of my projects, I hope you'll like them!

 ## Projects

+SoftwareUpdater => A desktop application that silently updates business applications, relying on sharepoint and ASP NET Core API.

 GoldHeadsetsParty => An app that synchronizes locally a multitude of VR devices of differents brands in a room to allow synchronized viewing of a video in virtual reality using ambisonic audio technology and remote control of each player.